 - Maintain support from big pharmaceutical companies

 - Cost to expand policing efforts for kratom-specific cases

 - Opportunity cost of business and licensing fees that result from regulation

 - Fines for non-compliant businesses

-- Fees for regular health and safety audits
+- Fees for mandatory health and safety audits

 - Increased market size due to market legitimacy

 - Cost to monitor new kratom businesses